Connect with others who understand.

 Learn Good Overall Breastfeeding Practices

 There are some ways to make breastfeeding easier.
-These steps are helpful for any new breastfeeding parent, not just people diagnosed with type 1 diabetes.
-They include:
+These steps are helpful for any new breastfeeding parent, not just people diagnosed with type 1 diabetes:

 • Holding your baby’s skin against your skin as often as possible